Zal0/ZGB/README.md

 Fonts in CrossZGB are gbr files of **45** tiles, with uppercase characters **_A-Z 0-9 !'()-.:?_** The ZGB-Template already comes with a default font that you can customize

-In order to print some texts in your game
+In order to print some text in your game
 1. Import the font using
 ```C
 #include "Print.h"